 While certifications like Fairtrade are given to products like bananas, B Corp certification looks at a business as a whole, peeling back the skin of Banana Corp to reveal what’s within.

-The B Corp movement has spread like wildfire across America, and is starting to take hold here in the UK too, with the likes of Innocent and the Guardian having recently becoming certified.
-In fact, the B Corp directory is starting to read like a list of dream clients.
+It’s spread like wildfire across the US and is taking hold here in the UK too, with nearly 1,500 certifications on our isle, including the likes of Innocent and the Guardian.
+In fact, the B Corp directory is starting to read like a client dream list.
+Just saying.

 Not enough impact

 I went into the process somewhat cocksure.
-I had set up Nice and Serious 10 years ago to ‘Make creative work the world needs’.
-We do comms and marketing for charities and sustainable brands, so I assumed we would breeze through the process.
-It wasn’t as if we were in the coal mining business.
+I had set up Nice and Serious in 2009 to ‘Make creative work the world needs’.
+We do branding, campaigns, films and more for charities, organisations and brands with purpose – so I assumed we’d breeze through the process.
+We’re hardly fracking fossil fuels over here.
 But as it turns out, I was wrong; there was a mountain to climb.

 You set out by using the B Impact Assessment tool which evaluates how your agency’s operations and business model impacts your staff, the community, the environment and your customers.
 Doing a bit of pro-bono work, carbon offsetting a few flights, or writing a lofty purpose statement won’t cut it.